Catstye Cam: Ascents

 Catstye Cam is normally climbed from Glenridding, either by its east or north west ridges.
 Both are steep, but there are no technical difficulties.
 A fair path also climbs via Red Tarn to the midpoint of Swirral Edge, from where a brief detour back to the summit can be made.
 By far the best option is a circular tour via Striding and Swirral Edges.
 This takes in Birkhouse Moor, Helvellyn and Catstye Cam, one of the most breathtaking walks in the country.

+The fastest known time of getting to the summit of Catstye Cam from Red Tarn was set by Jonathan Jarman of Tewkesbury, Gloucestershire on 11th July 2025.
+He made it to the summit in 9 minutes and 55 seconds by taking a direct route straight from Red Tarn.